Zenakin-1777/OCTestMod/README.md

 TODO:
 - can't change time between scans
-- gotta keep names on screen and add support for multiple names displayed at once
+- stop repeating names on display, and clear list outside game?
 - add sounds to ping if bad lobby
 - mod takes long time to scan lobbies, maybe make it more efficient?
 - add team name filter by /pl ing before starting?
 - add more stats (w/l ratio; bed breaks; finals; etc)to display
 - check for nicks (send /msg [username] and check for chat reply?)
 - stop the startup message from spamming
+- move HUD settings to new page seperate from other settings
+- indicate high level teams (maybe with letter prefix)
+- add compatibility with bridge (starting with duplicating the isInBedwars() method)